Physer/nuxt-dockerize-example/README.md

 Note that is not fully functional and still work-in-progress, which may result in undesired behaviour.

 ## Custom modules and server middleware
-This application sports two different modules.
+This application sports four different modules.
 1. The `customModule`.
 This module adds a badge to the Nuxt start-up process saying the module is initialized.
 This is a `buildModule`.
 2. The `middlewareModule`.
 This module logs every URL request it intercepts.
 This is a `module` and pushes `serverMiddleware`.
+2. The `loremModule`.
+This module generates random lorem ipsum upon start-up using an external package: [lorem-ipsum](https://www.npmjs.com/package/lorem-ipsum).
+This is a `buildModule`.
+2. The `uuidModule`.
+This module logs generates a random UUID on start-up using an external package: [uuid](https://www.npmjs.com/package/uuid).
+This is a `module`.

 ## Available pages
 Currently there are 4 pages available: